blynkkk/docs/platform-overview/users.md

 By default, a first user in organization ****becomes a Developer

 {% hint style="info" %}
-Currently, only one one developer is allowed per Organization to avoid sync issues.
+Currently, only one developer is allowed per Organization to avoid sync issues.
 This limit might be changed later.
 {% endhint %}

 \*\*\*\*